-16-7.50-D. Plans
+16-5.50-D. Plans

 - 1. Applications and plans must be prepared to meet the minimum requirements of Sec.
-16-7.50-C and Sec.
-16-7.50-D. Conformance with the minimum requirements may be attained through the use of design criteria in the current issue of the Manual for Erosion and Sediment Control in Georgia, published by the state soil and water conservation commission as a guide; or through the use of more stringent alternate design criteria which conform to conservation and engineering practices including, but not limited to, design criteria published by the city or the city's approved stormwater management policy.
+16-5.50-C and Sec.
+16-5.50-D. Conformance with the minimum requirements may be attained through the use of design criteria in the current issue of the Manual for Erosion and Sediment Control in Georgia, published by the state soil and water conservation commission as a guide; or through the use of more stringent alternate design criteria which conform to conservation and engineering practices including, but not limited to, design criteria published by the city or the city's approved stormwater management policy.
 The Manual for Erosion and Sediment Control in Georgia is incorporated by reference into this chapter as if fully set forth herein.
-The plan for the land-disturbing activity must consider the interrelationship of the soil types, geological and hydrological characteristics, topography, watershed, vegetation, proposed permanent structures including roadways, constructed waterways, sediment control and stormwater management facilities, local ordinances and state laws. - Site plans must be submitted, which include all of the information required by the applicable, current erosion, sedimentation and pollution control plan review checklist established by the soil and water conservation commission.
-The site plan must also include the following minimum data-are required for each site plan: - Narrative or notes, and other information; notes or narrative are to be located on the site plan in general notes or in erosion and sediment control notes; - b.
+The plan for the landdisturbing activity must consider the interrelationship of the soil types, geological and hydrological characteristics, topography, watershed, vegetation, proposed permanent structures including roadways, constructed waterways, sediment control and stormwater management facilities, local ordinances and state laws. - 2.
+Site plans must be submitted, which include all of the information required by the applicable, current erosion, sedimentation and pollution control plan review checklist established by the soil and water conservation commission.
+The site plan must also include the following minimum data: - Narrative or notes, and other information; notes or narrative are to be located on the site plan in general notes or in erosion and sediment control notes; - b.
 A description of existing land use at project site and description of proposed project; - c.
-Name, address, and phone number of the property owner;
+Name, address, and phone number of the property owner; - d.
+Name and phone number of 24-hour local contact who is responsible for erosion, sedimentation and pollution controls; - e.
+Size of project, or phase under construction, in acres; - f.
+Activity schedule showing anticipated starting and completion dates for the project.
+The following statement must be on the site plan in bold letters: "The installation of erosion, sedimentation and pollution control measures and practices must occur prior to or concurrent with landdisturbing activities"; - g.
+Stormwater and sedimentation management systems-storage capacity, hydrologic study, and calculations, including off-site drainage areas; - h.
+Vegetative plan for all temporary and permanent vegetative measures, including species, planting dates, and seeding, fertilizer, lime, and mulching rates.
+The vegetative plan should show options for year-round seeding; - Detailed drawings for all structural practices.
+Specifications may follow guidelines set forth in the Manual for Erosion and Sediment Control in Georgia, but must be site specific;